huntdatacenter/docs/docs/administer-science/README.md

 This section is aimed at those that administer science in HUNT Cloud.
 See our [main documentation](/) page for other sections.

-Our [scientific access](/administer-science/scientific-access) section provides guidance on how new scientific centers and research groups can enable HUNT Cloud resources for their scientists.
+See our [scientific access](/administer-science/scientific-access) section for guidance on how new scientific centers and research groups can enable HUNT Cloud resources for their scientists.

 !["Illustration of decorative hand-made golden key with purple gem stones."](../images/hunt-cloud_key_250.png)